james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;

 ## **Question 2 - Define the features of the following technologies that are essential in terms of the development of the internet:**
 &nbsp;
 ### **Introduction**
-Since the development of the internet in the 1960s, there have been a number of components which make up the internet that are still a core part of how the internet operates today.
+Since the development of the internet in the 1960s, there have been a number of components which have made up the internet that are still a core part of how the internet operates today.
 &nbsp;
 &nbsp;
 ### **IP addresses (IPv4 and IPv6)**